Usamaibrahim33/Password-Manager-Javascript/README.md

-# Features:
+# Features
   # User Authentication

   Users can create an account, log in securely, and securely authenticate themselves using industry-standard encryption techniques.
   # Secure Data Transmission:
       All data transmitted between the front-end and back-end is encrypted to ensure confidentiality and prevent unauthorized access.
   # Password Storage: